ADVOCACY WORK

 The Whole Picture project aims to diversify the imagery of migration in an approachable way through six humane stories.
 What happens after arriving in Finland, and what things make a new country feel like home?
 Community, friendship and finding one’s place are universal needs that unite people, regardless of their backgrounds and starting points.

 The photographs in this project were taken by photographer Julius Töyrylä.
-See the photos and projects and read more here.
+See all the photos and stories here.

 Executive Director